fibo/.software/README.md

 ### [cURL](http://curl.haxx.se/)

-> version 7.50.3
+> version 7.53.1

-It is build with https support, i.e. `--with-ssl` configure flag.
+In order to support `POST` via https, it is builded `--with-ssl` configure flag.

 Build depends on: